 Auto Theft Prevention Authority

 A specially designed program to combat auto theft.
 Through ATPA, each automobile's Vehicle Identification Number is engraved on all pieces of auto glass with a stencil and special acid.
 Because thieves can't re-sell a VIN-etched car without exposing their activity, and because replacing auto glass is prohibitively expensive, research shows that autos with VIN-etched glass are far less likely to be stolen.
 Many insurance companies offer reduced premiums to owners of cars with VIN-etched glass.
-Two retired policemen, Esteban (Steve) Moreno and Mark Groen, coordinate the ATPA program throughout southern Michigan, and work out of the WGNO office.
+Two retired policemen, Esteban (Steve) Moreno and Tony Gamez, coordinate the ATPA program throughout southern Michigan, and work out of the WGNO office.

 Questions About VIN Etching